📟 Hypernet

 6. Where it sits

-Hyperkit implements the app-facet specification — that is the normative contract; Hyperkit is one (portable) way to satisfy it.
+Hyperkit implements the Hyperapp specification.
+The spec is the normative contract, and Hyperkit is one portable way to satisfy it.
 The AGX-platform build mechanics (wiring auth, Embedded View URLs, the Hyperform host contract) live in the AGX Authoring Conventions.
 See hyperapps/apps/slides for a full worker.

 On this page